 Angelina Casciano is a resident of East Windsor and has been a volunteer with the Rise Food Pantry since 2014.
 She was recently appointed Secretary of the Board.

 Mrs. Casciano became an International Association of Administrative Professionals (IAAP) Member at Large in 2005.
 She held leadership positions for IAAP’s Mercer Chapter from 2008 – 2011 and received her IAAP CAP and OM certifications in 2008.
 She has also been a New Jersey Notary Public since 2005.

-Mrs. Casciano works as an Executive Assistant to the Regional President for Southern New Jersey at Wells Fargo Company located in Princeton, NJ.
+Mrs. Casciano works as the Senior Executive Assistant to the CFO at NJM Insurance Group located in West Trenton, NJ.

 Alan Rosenberg, Councilman and Deputy Mayor of East Windsor- Al is a writer and principal performer on several radio and television shows, including the Howard Stern Show, Fitz and Rosenberg, and the Imus in the Morning Show.
 Al has performed in films as well as national commercials and he has been inducted in the NYC Improv Hall of Fame.
 Al was appointed to Rise Board by the Mayor of East Windsor in 2012.
 He has become an enthusiastic believer and supporter of Rise programming.
 He feels the work that Rise does is necessary and wonderful, a perfect combination.
 He is proud to be a part of the Rise organization.

 Carlos Fernandez Ph.D